-2.5.1.1.
-Academic Research Project
+2.5.4.1 Academic Research Project

 Students electing this option will conduct academic research within a laboratory at UF in a manner that results in a complete Capstone Project, as summarized by a Final Comprehensive Written Report.
-Students must first identify a Supervisory Chair willing to supervise their research project, review the Final Comprehensive Written Report, and assign a final grade for BME 6907 (1 credit).
-Students electing this option may also enroll in additional credits of BME 6905 (up to 6) during their research experience, which can be applied towards their BME Elective or Specialization Elective course requirement, as outlined in Section 2.8.
+Students must first identify a Supervisory Chair willing to supervise their research project, review the Final Comprehensive Written Report, and assign a final grade (S/U) for BME 6907 (1 credit).
+Students electing this option may also enroll in additional credits of BME 6905: Individual Work (graded, up to 3 credits/semester and 6 credits total) during their research experience, which can be applied towards their BME Elective or Specialization Elective course requirement, as outlined in Section 2.8.

-2.5.1.2.
-Clinical Immersion Project
+2.5.4.2 Clinical Immersion Project

 Students electing this option will conduct clinically-focused research with a supervisor at UF in a manner that results in a complete Capstone Project, as summarized by a Final Comprehensive Written Report.
-Students must identify a Supervisory Chair willing to supervise their performance in the Clinical Immersion project, review the Final Comprehensive Written Report, and assign a final grade for BME 6907 (1 credit).
-Clinical Immersion supervisors and projects can be identified via enrollment and successful completion of the Clinical Immersion course (1 credit), however, this is not a requirement.
+Students must identify a Supervisory Chair willing to supervise their performance in the Clinical Immersion project, review the Final Comprehensive Written Report, and assign a final grade (S/U) for BME 6907 (1 credit).
+Clinical Immersion supervisors and projects can be identified through the Clinical Immersion course (1 credit), however, enrollment in this course is not a requirement.
 Note that material used to meet course requirements for the Clinical Immersion course cannot be applied towards those outlined for the Capstone Project, as these are separate courses.
-Students electing this option may also enroll in additional credits of BME 6905 (up to 6) during their research experience, which can be applied towards their BME Elective or Specialization Elective course requirement, as outlined in Section 2.8.
+Students electing this option may also enroll in additional credits of BME 6905: Individual Work (graded, up to 3 cr./semester or 6 cr. total) during their research experience, which can be applied towards their BME Elective or Specialization Elective course requirement, as outlined in Section 2.8.

-2.5.1.3.
-Internship Project
+2.5.4.3 Internship Project

 Students electing this option will conduct an internship (typically 2-3 months) with a sponsoring company or US government laboratory outside of UF in a manner that results in a complete Capstone Project, as summarized by a Final Comprehensive Written Report.
-Identification of prospective internships is driven by the student, although contact companies and potential opportunities are periodically posted on the BME website (http://www.bme.ufl.edu/industry/bme-interns) or at BME Career Fairs.
+Identification of prospective internships is driven by the student, although potential opportunities are often identified through the department's Industry Connect events.
 For internships, students must also identify a UF faculty member that will serve as the official Supervisory Chair.
-This Chair will coordinate with the internship supervisor and student to assess performance, review the Final Comprehensive Written Report, and assign a final grade for BME 6907 (1 credit).
-Students electing this option may also enroll in up to 6 credits of BME 6905, which can be applied towards their BME Elective or Specialization Elective course requirement, as outlined in Section 2.8.
+This Chair will coordinate with the internship supervisor and student to assess performance, review the Final Comprehensive Written Report, and assign a final grade (S/U) for BME 6907 (1 credit).
+Students electing this option may also enroll in BME 6905: Individual Work (graded, up to 3 credits/semester and 6 credits total), which can be applied towards their BME Elective or Specialization Elective course requirement, as outlined in Section 2.8.
 While a degree of confidentiality is typically required when working with an external agency (e.g. intellectual property, trade secrets), a final report is still required for the work conducted.
 As such, students should work with their internship supervisors (both their Supervisory Chair and their agency supervisor) to outline a disclosure plan that permits fulfillment of the written report (as outlined in Section 2.5.6).
 For additional information regarding BME internships and required forms and procedures, see the GAO or website.

-2.5.1.4.
-BME Report
+2.5.4.4 BME Report